marks530/ms3_project/README.md

 * As the main page the servicereports.html page shows all the service calls for all engineers
 * The add_record.html page is where the engineers enters all the required information on the service call
 * The add_user.html page where only the administator can add a new user
-* The edit_record.html page only the engineer who created the record can edit it
+* The edit_record.html page - only the engineer who created the record can edit it
 * The profile.html shows who is logged in at any given time
 * The login.html page allows registered users to login
-* The register.html page allows only the admin
+* The register.html page allows only the administroator to create new users and delete old users

 The goal of this milestone project was to create a web application using **Python**, the **Flask** libraries (a Python web framework) and a (NoSQL) non-relational document based Database (**Mongo DB**) to construct the functioning app, as well as incorporate the *CRUD* operations (Create, Read, Update and Delete).